LaboratoryForPlayfulComputation/RaspiWiFi/Readme.txt

 $ git clone https://github.com/LaboratoryForPlayfulComputation/RaspiWiFi.git

 or perform a file transfer from your computer with the repo:
-(WARNING: UNTESTED, you may want to transfer a zip file instead as there is an ssh file that scp doesn't understand well)
+(WARNING: UNTESTED, you may want to transfer a zip file instead of recursively transferring the folder as there is an ssh file that scp doesn't understand well)
 $ scp /path/to/RaspiWiFi/on/your/computer pi@192.168.0.xxx:~/RaspiWiFi

 Next, install any libraries that you may be missing for RaspiWiFi and make sure that rfkill is unblocked on your pi: